TITLE 89: SOCIAL SERVICES

-"Adverse Action."
-Any action which reduces food stamp benefits or terminates participation in the food stamp program within a certification period.
+"Adverse Action" − Any action that reduces SNAP benefits or terminates participation in SNAP within a certification period.

-"Agency Error."
-An action or inaction of the Department resulting in assistance benefits being furnished to or in behalf of a client for which the client is not eligible.
+"Agency Error" − An action or inaction of DHS or HFS resulting in assistance benefits being furnished to or in behalf of a client for which the client is not eligible.

-"Application."
-A request for assistance by means of a completed, signed designated form.
-For food stamp purposes, only a name, address and signature are needed on the form.
+"Application" − A request for assistance by means of a completed, signed designated form.
+For SNAP purposes, only a name, address and signature are needed on the form.

-"Assistance Unit."
-The individual or individuals living together for whom the Department determines eligibility and, if eligible, provides financial and/or medical assistance as one unit.
+"Assistance Unit" − The individual or individuals living together for whom DHS or HFS determines eligibility and, if eligible, provides financial and/or medical assistance as one unit.

-"Caretaker Relative."
-A relative, as specified below, with whom a child must live to be eligible for TANF and who is providing care, supervision and a home for the child.
+"Caretaker Relative" − A relative, as specified in this definition, with whom a child must live to be eligible for TANF and who is providing care, supervision and a home for the child.

 Blood or adoptive relatives within the fifth degree of kinship: